For a one page summary of the organization go here...

 The Street Voices Speakers’ Bureau is composed of several well-trained homeless and formerly homeless speakers who want to share their stories with your audience.
 With each unique tale, these individuals strive to expose the community to the real faces of homelessness and inspire all people to serve and get involved in their communities.
 Street Voices has its own page on the website here.
 To arrange for a speaker, call 216-432-0540.

 Part of NEOCH’s mission is to educate the public about homelessness.
 NEOCH can construct an overview of homelessness and visit some of the drop in centers or shelters for elected officials or groups.
 We have experts on hand to answer questions and talk about future strains on the governmental system.
 We have an extensive website to educate the public with information and statistics.
 We have success stories including videos of people who overcame homelessness.
 We also oversee a yearly memorial day on the first day of winter to educate the public about dangers associated with homelessness.
 We have a Cleveland Homeless blog that we update on a regular basis and provides up to date information.

 NEOCH requires the time and skills of volunteers to help implement programs and achieve its mission.
 NEOCH has many opportunities for volunteers.
 To learn more about our volunteer opportunities, please visit our online Volunteer Registration Form or call at 216-432-0543.

 NEOCH has been involved in registering homeless people to vote since 1987.
-NEOCH settled a lawsuit with the state of Ohio in 2010 and continue to monitor access to the ballot box by those who are experiencing homelessness.
+NEOCH settled a lawsuit with the state of Ohio in 2010 then again in 2014 and continue to monitor access to the ballot box by those who are experiencing homelessness.
 NEOCH partners with the Office of Homeless Services to assist shelters implement plans to encourage voting within the homeless community.
 NEOCH has created a special section of our website to educate the public about the rights of homeless people to vote.